wlenig/wlenig.github.io/data/blog/transformation-dsl.md

 I love the simple syntax demonstrated by the first example, and wanted to keep that for my implementation.
 I also wanted to enhance it with the ability to use a list of values, like my hypothetical example above.

-I began by defining precisely what a specification could look like.
-I wanted to allow for the following:
+I began by strictly defining what a specification is:
-- A string, which would be the dot-notation path to the value
+- A string, the dot-notation path to the value
-- A callable, which would be a function to apply to target dictionary
+- A callable, applied to the target dictionary
-- A tuple whose first element is a specification, and the rest, if any are functions to apply to the value
+- A tuple of specifications
-- A list of specifications, which are evaluated to a list
+- A list of specifications, evaluated to a list
-- A dictionary, where the keys are keys in the resulting dictionary, and he values are specifications
+- A dictionary, where the keys are keys in the resulting dictionary, and the values are specifications
 > By using a recursive type definition, a specification both captures the accessing and transformation of data, while also allowing for the specification to be nested, enabling the common use case of resolving to a dictionary.

 In the form of a python type hint, this looks like: